cloudmesh/classes/docs/source/lesson/devops/puppet.rst

         sudo apt-get update
         sudo apt-get install puppet

-.. info:: This is a client installation only.
+.. note:: This is a client installation only.
 If you'd like to install Puppet
           Server, please read the instructions here:
           http://docs.puppetlabs.com/guides/install_puppet/install_debian_ubuntu.html